🚗 Autonomous Driving¶

 -

-To address the severe scarcity of adverse-weather samples in lane detection datasets (CULane/TuSimple), this paper proposes HG-Lane — a two-stage diffusion-based generation framework requiring no re-annotation.
-Stage-I employs Control Information Fusion and Structure-aware Reverse Diffusion to preserve lane geometry, while Stage-II applies Appearance-aware Refinement to adjust illumination style.
-The framework generates 30K images across snow/rain/fog/night/dusk conditions.
-CLRNet achieves an overall mF1 improvement of +20.87%, with +38.8% in snow scenarios.
+Addressing the severe shortage of extreme weather samples in lane detection datasets (CULane/TuSimple), this paper proposes HG-Lane—a two-stage diffusion generation framework without re-annotation.
+Stage-I preserves lane geometric structure through Control Information Fusion + Structure-aware Reverse Diffusion, while Stage-II adjusts lighting styles via Appearance-aware Refinement to generate 30K images across snow/rain/fog/night/dusk.
+The overall mF1 of CLRNet improves by +20.87%, with a +38.8% gain in snow scenarios.

 - HorizonForge: Driving Scene Editing with Any Trajectories and Any Vehicles